byudhip/template/README.md

 # template

-to be used as template for future projects
+How to create new repo from template gh repo create my-new-project --template byudhip/template

+Install dependencies
+npm install